Glassy Signatures in Water's Second Liquid

 \subsection{Discussion and Conclusions}

-The hypothesis of a liquid–liquid transition (LLT) has shaped modern understanding of water’s anomalies.
-Yet direct experimental proof remains elusive, leaving molecular simulations as a primary source of supporting evidence.
-By combining extensive machine-learning–accelerated first-principles simulations with direct comparison to multiple experimental measurements, we identify a common constraint affecting both approaches: in the deeply supercooled regime near the proposed LLT, structural relaxation slows dramatically with small reductions in pressure or temperature.
-Systems commonly interpreted as liquid may therefore reside in a kinetically arrested glassy state, biasing inferred thermodynamic properties.
-We propose that many signatures attributed to a liquid–liquid transition can emerge at the onset of dynamical arrest, where equilibration fails and glassy behavior mimics liquid–liquid coexistence.
+The hypothesis of a liquid–liquid transition (LLT) has shaped the modern understanding of water’s anomalies.
+Recent experiments have advanced measurements deep into the no-man’s-land regime, and molecular simulations have provided independent evidence supporting critical behavior in supercooled water.
+By combining extensive machine-learning–accelerated first-principles simulations with direct comparison to multiple experimental measurements, we uncover a common dynamical origin underlying these interpretations: in the deeply supercooled regime near the proposed LLT, structural relaxation slows dramatically with small reductions in pressure or temperature.
+Systems commonly interpreted as liquid may therefore reside in a glassy state, biasing inferred thermodynamic properties.
+Mobilities in the low-density state for all three models in which two-state fluctuations have been observed—including DNN@MB-pol, currently the most accurate model for neutral bulk water—fall within the range reported in simulations for water in low-density amorphous (LDA) ice \cite{ghesquiere2015diffusion}.
+We propose that signatures associated with a liquid–liquid transition can also arise once the relaxation time of the system exceeds the observation timescale, such that equilibration becomes severely hindered and glassy behavior can resemble liquid–liquid coexistence.